Raphiqui/dynamic-doc-sh/README.md

 ## How It Works

-Add Tags: Place documentation tags directly above the code elements you want to document Run Generator: Execute the script to parse your shell files Get Documentation: Clean Markdown documentation is generated/updated automatically
+ - Add tags, place documentation tags directly above the code elements you want to document
+ - Run generator, execute the script to parse your shell files
+ - Get documentation, lean Markdown documentation is generated/updated automatically